The History of Art and the Curious Lives of Famous Painters

 One of the Greatest Painters Of All Time

-German Expressionist Fauve Painter and Co-founder of The Blue Rider (Der Blaue Reiter)
+German, Fauvist Painter and Co-founder of The Blue Rider (Der Blaue Reiter)

 Artistically Influenced by the following Painters and Art Movements: Art Nouveau, Cubism, Paul KleeJames EnsorPaul Cézanne and, Wassily Kandinsky

-Education - marc grew up in the studio of his father, Wilhelm Marc, who was a skilled self-supporting landscape painter.
+Education - Marc grew up in the studio of his father, Wilhelm Marc, who was a skilled self-supporting landscape painter.
 He later attended the Munich Academy of Art but dropped out.

 Cause of Death - Franz Marc was a soldier in the trenches in World War 1.
 In the spring of 1916 he was killed instantly when shrapnel blew his head off, nearly decapitating him.
 He died at Verdun, France.